adars99/Controls_Setup/README.md

 #Important Framework Files

 - Package.json: Package.json file have all the dev dependancies and required plugins names along with version fields.
-- Gulp.js -  Gulp is the main build and deploy process file which help to run all the other plugins.
+- Gulp.js -  Gulp is the main build and deploy process file which help to run other plugins e.g. watch.
-- Webpack.config.js  - To create single bundles (JS,HTML,CSS,TAG) which will use to implement simple/complex controls on different project.
+- Webpack.config.js  - To create bundles (JS,HTML,CSS,TAG etc) which will use to implement simple/complex controls on different project.
-- Karma.conf.js - Karma is test runner to run unit test cases and code coverage reports using isparta.We are using jasmine to write the unit test cases.
+- Karma.conf.js - Karma is test runner framework to run jasmine written unit test cases and code coverage reports using isparta.
+We are using jasmine to write the unit test cases.
 - Phantomcss.conf.js - Phantomcss helps to test functional/UI test cases.
 It internally use phantomJS, ResembleJS and casperjs to capture screenshot and compare it.
 - CasperJS.bat - Configure phantomJS and slimmerJS(If required)
 - Protractor.conf.js - To test complex and angular controls.